RiuSalvi/CLOCscript/README.md

 # CLOCscript
 Scan a specified GitHub source repository with CLOC and send the output of CLOC to an email address specified.
+Supports Windows, Linux and MacOS.

+## Requirements

+Python 3

 ## Config